I am a domestic student. How can I enroll in the plan?

 Anytime you visit Student Health Services, and in many doctors' offices, they will not bill the insurance company directly.
 Instead, they will bill you, you will pay the bill up front, and then submit a Claim Form with your receipts for a refund.
 This process is detailed in the Quick Reference Guide published in the back of the brochure (available in the Student Affairs lobby or online).

 If you cannot reasonably be expected to pay the bill out of pocket, you can directly submit a Claim Form with your invoice for processing.
-This process is detailed in the Quick Reference Guide published in the back of the brochure (available in the Student Affairs lobby or online).
+This process is detailed in the Quick Reference Guide published in the back of the brochure (available in the Student Affairs lobby or download from the bottom of this page).

 Generally, you will receive a refund within 4-6 weeks.